Oksana Selekhmeteva: 2022–2025: Major & top 100 debuts, WTA 125 title

 Selekhmeteva went through qualifying at the 2022 French Open to make her Grand Slam tournament main-draw debut, losing in the first round to Kaja Juvan.
+She also qualified for the 2023 Australian Open and lost again in the first round.

-As a qualifier, she recorded her first WTA Tour main draw wins in two years, to reach the quarterfinals at the 2024 Prague Open with wins over Barbora Palicová and Kathinka von Deichmann before losing to Laura Samson in three sets.
+As a qualifier, she recorded her first WTA Tour main-draw wins in two years, to reach the quarterfinals at the 2024 Prague Open with wins over Barbora Palicová and Kathinka von Deichmann before losing to Laura Samson in three sets.
 As a result she returned to the top 200 on the rankings on 29 July 2024 moving up 50 positions.

 Selekhmeteva qualified for the 2025 French Open after three years absence, defeating Lola Radivojevic in the last qualifying round.
 She lost to Markéta Vondroušová in the first round.

-Selekhmeteva qualified for the US Open for the first time, defeating Ayana Akli in the last qualifying round.
+Selekhmeteva qualified for the 2025 US Open for the first time, defeating Ayana Akli in the last qualifying round.
 She lost to eventual quarterfinalist Markéta Vondroušová in the first round.

 In September 2025, Selekhmeteva won her first WTA 125 title at the Open Internacional de San Sebastián with straight sets victory over Anouk Koevermans in the final.
-The following month she claimed her second title at this level by winning the Internazionali di Tennis Città di Rovereto, defeating Lucrezia Stefanini in the final.
-As a result she reached the top 100 in the WTA singles rankings on 27 October 2025.
+The following month, she claimed her second title at this level by winning the Internazionali di Tennis Città di Rovereto, defeating Lucrezia Stefanini in the final.
+As a result, she reached the top 100 in the WTA singles rankings on 27 October 2025.

+2026: Top 100, nationality change to Spain

+Selekhmeteva secured a direct entry into the 2026 Australian Open beating Paula Badosa in the second round, before losing to Jessica Pegula in the third.

+Shortly before the start of the 2026 French Open, Selekhmeteva switched her country of allegiance in tennis from Russia to Spain.